 We acquired our New Jersey, California, Texas and Pennsylvania compounding pharmacies in April 2014, January 2015, August 2015 and October 2015, respectively.
-In February 2015, we leased space in New Jersey and began construction of a new outsourcing facility, which we expect to be completed and registered with the FDA near the end of the second quarter of 2016.
-In October 2015, we began construction on our Texas compounding pharmacy with plans to register it with the FDA as a Section 503B outsourcing facility, which we expect to be completed and registered near the beginning of the second quarter of 2016.
+In February 2015, we leased space in New Jersey and began construction of a new outsourcing facility to replace our current facility, which we expect to be completed near the end of the third quarter of 2016.
+In October 2015, we began construction on our Texas compounding pharmacy with plans to register it with the FDA as a Section 503B outsourcing facility, which we registered in April 2016.
 We will consider acquiring new pharmacies or outsourcing facilities to add to our existing infrastructure, as opportunities arise.
 We plan to expand our pharmacy operations and personnel and developing our facilities into a unified compounding pharmacy network.
 We have begun developing "ImprimisRx" as a uniform brand for our compounding facilities and plan to bring our compounding facilities under this name.
 We have limited experience acquiring, building or operating compounding pharmacies or other prescription dispensing facilities or commercializing our formulations through ownership of or licensing arrangements with pharmacies.
 As a result, we may experience difficulties implementing our compounding pharmacy network strategy, including difficulties that arise as a result of our lack of experience, and we may be unsuccessful.
 For instance,

-- we have experienced delays and increased costs in our outsourcing facility construction efforts; - we may not be successful in completing our construction plans on a timely basis or within budget; - we may not be successful in our efforts to integrate, manage or otherwise realize the benefits we expect from our acquisitions of our ImprimisRx compounding pharmacies or any additional pharmacy businesses or outsourcing facilities we seek to acquire or build in the future; - we may not be able to satisfy applicable federal and state licensing and other requirements for any such pharmacy businesses in a timely manner or at all; - changes to federal and state pharmacy regulations may restrict compounding operations or make them more costly; - we may be unable to achieve a sufficient physician and patient customer base to sustain our pharmacy operations; market acceptance of compounding pharmacies generally may be curtailed or delayed; and - we may not be able to enter into licensing or other arrangements with third-party pharmacies or outsourcing facilities when desired, on acceptable terms or at all.
+- we have experienced delays and increased costs in our outsourcing facility construction efforts; - we may not be successful in completing our construction plans on a timely basis or within budget; - we may not be successful in our efforts to integrate, manage or otherwise realize the benefits we expect from our acquisitions of our ImprimisRx compounding pharmacies or any additional pharmacy businesses or outsourcing facilities we seek to acquire or build in the future; - we may not be able to satisfy applicable federal and state licensing and other requirements for any such pharmacy businesses in a timely manner or at all: - changes to federal and state pharmacy regulations may restrict compounding operations or make them more costly; - we may be unable to achieve a sufficient physician and patient customer base to sustain our pharmacy operations; - market acceptance of compounding pharmacies generally may be curtailed or delayed; and - we may not be able to enter into licensing or other arrangements with third-party pharmacies or outsourcing facilities when desired, on acceptable terms or at all.